Mike Farnworth: Political career

 Farnworth was returned to the legislature in the 2013 B.C. general election with more than half of the riding's popular vote, but the BC NDP lost the election despite favourable opinion polls leading up to the vote.
 Following Dix's resignation as party leader in September 2013, both Farnworth and John Horgan formally announced their candidacies for the post in March 2014.
-With a significant number of NDP MLAs backing Horgan (including Dawn Black, Joe Trasolini and Fin Donnelly, all figures from Farnworth's own Tri-Cities area), Farnworth withdrew from the leadership race in April, leaving Horgan the sole candidate.
+With a significant number of NDP MLAs backing Horgan (including Dawn Black, Joe Trasolini, and Fin Donnelly, all figures from Farnworth's own Tri-Cities area), Farnworth withdrew from the leadership race in April, leaving Horgan the sole candidate.
 After the deadline for nominations passed on May 1, Horgan was acclaimed leader of the BC NDP, and appointed Farnworth as opposition house leader.

 Farnworth was re-elected MLA in the 2017 B.C. general election with more than 55% of the vote.
 In the subsequent NDP minority government, Farnworth was appointed Minister of Public Safety and Solicitor General.
 He retained the same cabinet posts in the NDP majority government following his re-election in 2020.

 On October 28, 2021, Farnworth was appointed Deputy Premier of British Columbia by Premier John Horgan, in the wake of an announcement that Horgan was to undergo throat surgery on October 29.
 When Horgan stepped down as premier and was succeeded by David Eby, Farnworth retained his portfolios in Eby's cabinet.

+While in Eby's cabinet, Farnworth, as Minister of Public Safety and Solicitor General, introduced Bill 34, the Restricting Public Consumption of Illegal Substances Act.
+The Act faced a Charter challenge from the Harm Reduction Nurses Association (HRNA), and the court issued an injunction preventing the Act from being brought into force.
+The provincial government attempted to appeal this ruling, but was unsuccessful.
+On the request of provincial officials, the federal government later revoked exemptions that allowed for public drug consumption in the first place, rendering the Act unnecessary; the province repealed the Act shortly thereafter, rendering the legal challenge moot.